-So you’re looking to buy or have recently bought an 80cc dirt bike and are curious about its top speed.
+So you’re looking to buy or have recently bought an 80cc dirt bike for your child and are curious about its top speed.

-Most 80cc dirt bikes, including those from KTM and Yamaha, can achieve a top speed of 47 miles per hour, or 75km per hour without any performance enhancements.
-Some may top out at 40 miles per hour which is still an incredibly fast speed for a 7 to 10-year-old to travel on 2 wheels.
+Most 80cc dirt bikes, including those from KTM and Yamaha, can achieve a top speed of 47 miles per hour, or 75km per hour stock, without any performance enhancements.
+Most typically top out at 40 miles per hour which is still an incredibly fast speed for a 7 to 10-year-old to travel on 2 wheels.

 Adults can ride 80cc dirt bikes too which restricts the top end speed.
 There are more factors depending on manufacturer, riding style, terrain and more which we’ll cover here.